MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Such native loops are required if you want a varying iteration count for some operaiton, in simulations this could be, for example, a summing a force from a varying number of particle neighbors.
 From a purely ML standpoint, this isn't really a problem, since such cases practically never happen, and on top of that, gradients of such loops might potentially have atrocious performance (or might just be uncomputable if the loop can be infinite).

 You could alternatively write a dynamic mask that will depend on the iteration, and unroll the loop, but this would simply be slower and less readable.
-Like here I once tried to make a vectorized Numpy function to compute the mandelbulb SDF:
+Like here, I once tried to make a vectorized Numpy function to computes the mandelbulb SDF:

 ```py
 def mandelbulb_sdf(pos, iter_num=mandelbulb_iter_num, power=mandelbulb_power):